To the main Turkish grammar page

 Vowel harmony

 Turkish vowels are said to be of two classes, front and back.
 But there is also the distinction of open versus close(d), and round versus unround.
-They can be arranged into a cube:
+They can be arranged into a cube, as shown here.

 Variable Vowels and Vowel Harmony

-Turkish has vowel harmony, meaning that a word usually has all vowels of a single class, front vs back, including those in suffixes added to reflect the part of speech.
+Turkish has vowel harmony, meaning that a word usually has all its vowels in a single class, front vs back, including those in suffixes added to reflect the part of speech.

 There are three rules of vowel harmony: